micha-silver/eLTER_videos/README.md

 # eLTER Videos
-Rmd and R scripts for preparation of videos to train in using the `ReLTER` package
+Rmd, slides, and R scripts for preparation of videos to train in using the `ReLTER` package